The Holiday Drive-In Marquee 1953

 Today, Boulder County is known for its natural beauty, vibrant cultural scene, and progressive values.
 It continues to be a desirable location for outdoor enthusiasts, businesses, and students seeking a blend of innovation, education, and recreational opportunities.

-This timeline provides a condensed summary of the historical journey of Boulder County, Colorado.
+This timeline provides a concise overview of the key events in the history of Boulder County, Colorado.

 • 1803: The area that would become Boulder County is explored by the Lewis and Clark expedition.